gnarayan/academic-kickstart/content/home/about.md

 # Biography

 Gautham Narayan is the Barry M. Lasker Data Science Fellow at STScI.
 His research interests lie at the intersection of multi-messenger and time-domain astrophysics, cosmology, statistics and data science.
-He works on wide-field surveys developing machine learning methods for real-time detection and classification of variable and transient sources, Bayesian models for cosmological inference with type Ia supernovae, and establishing an all-sky network of faint spectrophotometric standards for LSST, WFIRST and future projects (among other things).
+He works on wide-field surveys developing machine learning methods for real-time detection and classification of variable and transient sources, Bayesian models for cosmological inference with type Ia supernovae, and establishing an all-sky network of faint spectrophotometric standards for LSST, WFIRST and future projects.

 He is also a former organizer of Astronomy on Tap-Tucson, does podcasts, public talks, panels at sci-fi conventions (Robots!
 Sci-fi space battles!
 Gustav Holst's Planets suite and more!), volunteers with local STEM clubs, and works get people as excited about science as he is.